 The Federal Government is well aware that a gas surcharge is an additional financial burden.
 However, this measure is necessary to secure the long-term gas supply.
 It is vital that gas importers continue to remain flexible so as to prevent any worsening of the already tense gas market situation, which could result in further massive price hikes and serious impacts on the German economy as a whole.
 So all gas consumers have a vested interest in preventing the loss of important gas importers.

 As Federal Minister for Economic Affairs Robert Habeck explained: "The surcharge is a consequence of Putin's war of aggression against Ukraine, which is in violation of international law, and the artificial energy shortage caused by Russia.
 It is far from being an easy step to take but is necessary to secure the heat and energy supply both for domestic consumption and for the economy.
 Not doing so would jeopardise the security of supply."

 Reduction of gas imports by Russia

 Under the Energy Security Act, a net price adjustment is permissible if a significant reduction in gas import volumes to Germany is imminent or has been determined by the Federal Network Agency.
 Ever since Russia began its war of aggression against Ukraine in violation of international law, there have been repeated reductions in gas import volumes.
 The supply was cut to 20 percent as of 27 July 2022.
 Russia is using natural gas as a means of exerting political pressure.
-The manipulative tactics of the Russian Federation means there is a high risk of supplies being cut even further.
+The capricious behaviour of the Russian Federation means there is a high risk of supplies being cut even further.